amandamaurell/amandamaurell/README.md

-🔭 I’m currently contribuiting on the co2go project.

-🌱 I’m currently learning about eo-learn and geopandas.
+🔭 I’m currently working as a Batch Manager for Le Wagon Online and as a Lead Teacher.

 📫 How to reach me: amanda.maurell@gmail.com